Pricing

 CHAPTER 4

+So we start with 5 laparoscopic ports typically.
+I typically will mark from the xiphoid and divide that into thirds, coming down.
+She has kind of a thin costal margin, compared to most patients, but we start with a larger Hasson technique - place port in the right upper quadrant.
+And then we'll explain where we put the rest of our ports as we move forward.
+Can I have the gas on, please?
+Yep.
+We'll take some reverse Trendelenburg, please.
+Needle down.
+Yep.
+So we take an initial inspection of the abdomen just to look for any evidence of sort of undetected metastatic disease.
+By our restaging studies, most of these patients after their chemotherapy - well most - all these patients after their chemotherapy and radiation get restaging studies typically in the form of chest and abdominal CAT scans to look for progression of disease despite getting their chemotherapy.
+She does not appear to have anything of concern.
+So we use a total of 5 ports.
+We use two 5-12, or 12-millimeter ports in the center of the abdomen, and then we use two 5-millimeter operating ports under either costal margin and another final 5-millimeter port far laterally on the right side for our liver retractor.
+So Mike's going to place his very low right-sided port.
+Let's see, the liver is not terribly large, but nice and low would be great.
+Yeah, that's good Mike.
+See, the colon comes right up there, so careful.
+Can you raise the bed a couple inches for us, please?
+That's good.
+Drop your hands.
+Don't get that - yeah, good.
+Excellent.
+Get a 5, Asha.
+This'll be our flexible liver retractor that Mike's going to place next.
+Okay.
 We got our first look at sort of the GE junction.
 Little unusual to have some adhesions there - probably from her treatment up to this point.
 Turn it over.
 I'll take those down.
 We'll place the rest of our ports now.
 She looks to have a nice gastroepiploic pulse.
 Most of the conduit is based off the right gastroepiploic, which looks very - very robust today.
-So Mike's going to place his next 5-12 or 12 millimeter port right here to the patient's right of midline again about - I'll take a short Snowden - about two-thirds of the way between the - two-thirds of the way down between the umbilicus and the xiphoid.
+So Mike's going to place his next 5-12 or 12-millimeter port right here to the patient's right of midline again about - I'll take a short Snowden - about two-thirds of the way between the - two-thirds of the way down between the umbilicus and the xiphoid.
 Great.
 Can I have a sponge, please?
-And we'll place our final 5 millimeter subcostal port on the patient's right subcostal margin - enough to work below the tip of my finger.
+And we'll place our final 5-millimeter subcostal port on the patient's right subcostal margin - enough to work below the tip of my finger.
 Stab.
 Great.
+Knife back.
 Can you raise the bed another 2 inches?
 That's good.
-Any more reverse T available?
+Any more reverse-T available?
 5, please.
 Thank you.
 Now, great.
 We try to keep the patients obviously in steep reverse Trendelenburg if anesthesia doesn't shortchange us a couple inches.
 Snowden, please.
 Harmonic.
 So again, in just the initial inspection of the abdomen, she's very quite thin - makes this - makes this a nice operation.
 Mike is to bring both hands up into the operating field.

 CHAPTER 5

+We typically start in a fairly uniform way.
+We begin by opening the gastrohepatic omentum here.
+Which gives us a sense as to what's happening in the - along the - come back a bite here.
+Careful of the porta on this side.
+So as - again, she's very thin.
+What's unusual is that - is she has some adhesions up here at her esophageal hiatus or the GE Junction, which I suspect is secondary to the radiation she's gotten thus far.
+This looks to be her left gastric artery and vein on the pedicle here.
+You can see we got a window.
+We'll tend to dissect that out next, but we're going to work up towards the esophageal hiatus.
 Our sequence is opening the gastrohepatic omentum; and then mobilizing along the top part of the esophageal hiatus, taking these adhesions down and freeing up the esophagus; and then moving down the right crus, freeing up the esophagus along the right crus, which is over here, and skeletonizing the left gastric artery and vein; then moving towards the - hmm, a little treatment effect in that - make sure she doesn't replace something in there.
 I don't think so.
 I'll take that.
 Or is that a vessel in there?
 I don't know.
-You have a 10 millimeter clip applier if we want it, Asha?
+Do you have a 10-millimeter clip applier if we want it, Asha?
 Unclear to me if she has a little blood vessel in there.
 I think we're going to clip that before we take that.
 We're sort of see a little - potentially a little thickened tissue - maybe a little bit of a feeding vessel here, which we're just going to clip and control.
-Could be a small replaced left but typically have not seen a lot of consequence in these patients with normal liver function, so we're going to divide that and move forward to our dissection over the hiatus and again take down some of these adhesions where the stomach is stuck.
+Could be a small replaced left, but typically have not seen a lot of consequence in these patients with normal liver function, so we're going to divide that and move forward to our dissection over the hiatus and again take down some of these adhesions where the stomach is stuck.
+There we go.

 CHAPTER 6

-There we go.
 Okay.
 So just to get our landmarks: left gastric artery and vein, right crus, superior aspect of the esophageal hiatus, fundus of the stomach over here, left crus coming down, which we'll expose in a bit.
 So Mike's now dividing this tissue as we move forward towards our dissection across the top of the esophageal hiatus.
 Mike's just picking his way through.
 Typically when we're dissecting out the esophageal hiatus or any foregut operation, we're very cognizant of the location of the vagus nerve, especially this anterior vagus nerve.
 It is not as essential; we're looking more to get a nice margin on the cancer and to make sure you have a nice dissection plane.
 And we tend to sacrifice the vagus nerve anyway, so it's not a big concern.
-Again, she's had a lot of treatment effect.
+And again, she's had a lot of treatment effect.
 What I mean by that is she's gotten neoadjuvant chemoradiotherapy in the treatment of her esophageal cancer, and so what we have found is that there's varying degrees of adhesions, fiber - fiber - fibrous tissue, after the completion of the...

 CHAPTER 7

-So with our esophageal hiatus sort of dissected in two, we're going to move to the right crus.
+So with our esophageal hiatus sort of dissected anteriorly, we're going to move to the right crus.
 Mike's going to grab the right crus.
-He turns sideways and - do the best you can to grab that.
+He turns sideways and...
+Do the best you can to grab that.
 Good.
 And hold that over, and we're gonna open up along the esophagus here.
 One of the points we try to make early on in the operation as we move and dissect at the esophageal hiatus is not to get into the pleural space if we can avoid it.
-Sometimes, you do enter the right or the left pleural space, and I like to avoid that as it leads to difficulty with the pneumoperitoneum, little pneumothorax, sometimes some hypotension, which could make the operation somewhat more - more challenging than it should be.
+Sometimes, you do enter the right or the left pleural space, and I like to avoid that as it leads to difficulty with the pneumoperitoneum, a little pneumothorax, sometimes some hypotension, which could make the operation somewhat more - more challenging than it should be.
 Very stuck, and if you do see it stuck like this, we don't hesitate to take a little bit of the muscle of the crus to get a nice margin on the tumor.
 We want to be able to get in the dissection plane that - that we're able to work in safely.
+Structures at the hiatus that we worry about - we spoke about the vagus nerves, which are not of concern because we divide those in the chest anyways.
+Posteriorly and at the inferior aspect of the hiatus, can run - it - it runs the abdominal aorta, and when someone's received significant neoadjuvant therapy, that can be rather adherent - so we want to be careful we don't run into that at all costs.
+And we talked about the pleural spaces and trying to avoid the entrance into the pleural spaces at least early on.
+Later, as we complete the dissection at the hiatus as our final step in the abdomen, we don't necessarily concern ourselves with entering the pleural space at that point, but right now I'd like not to do that.
+You can see we've got the esophagus, significant treatment effect, right crus, superior aspect of the hiatus.

 CHAPTER 8

-We're going to move to skeletonize the left gastric artery and vein, and the move here is that Mike's wand is going to lift up where I'm holding.
+We're going to move to skeletonize the left gastric artery and vein, and the move here is that Mike Wand's going to lift up where I'm holding.
 We'll have to get down low and skeletonize this pedicle.
 Lift up.
 There you go.
 So we're hoping to stay a little bit lower and turn a little bit more clockwise.
 Lift your left hand up straight up in the air.
 We're just opening the tissue along the pedicle at the left gastric.
 We can see the left gastric vein is always or typically runs inferior, and the artery runs superior in the pedicle.
 This is the vein.
 Artery's up here.
-Splenic artery coming off the celiac axis, going off towards the spleen - that other structure to be named later.
-Mike's gonna go a little lower than that, and he's going to take this next bite here as well.
+Splenic artery coming off the celiac axis, going off towards the spleen - that other structure - to be named later.
+Mike's gonna go a little lower than that.
+And he's going to take this next bite here as well.
+Good.
 You can see there's some nodal tissue right as Mike leans there that we're sweeping up with this pedicle, and this'll tend to be divided with a stapler - but we don't tend to do that at this point in the operation because we've got some work to do on the stomach, which involves freeing up the greater curve of the stomach, taking the short gastric vessels.
 I like to keep this vessel intact and divide this later after - after I've completed my greater curve dissection as to not to devas - devascularize the stomach early on.
+So now we're going to move to a little more dissection up here.
+So Mike's going to lift up on some of that tissue right there at the top of the - of the pedicle.
+There's a nice plane, so stay down lower.
+Good.
+Again, we try to skeletonize towards the base of the left gastric down towards the origin of the celiac.
+Here's our dissection as we had completed earlier from our right crus.
+Now lifting that up in the air, I think we're ready to divide that out of space with all this nodal tissue going up in the air at that point.
+Good, and there's their splenic coming off the celiac.
+We'll be dividing right above the splenic at its origin.

 CHAPTER 9